reine/BackEndManager/README.md

 * Bootstrap 3 Framework
 * Option to use Bootstrap Themes in the frontend - e.g., Flatly from [Bootswatch](http://bootswatch.com/)
 * Option to use Bootstrap Templates in the frontend - e.g., Modern Business from [Start Bootstrap](http://startbootstrap.com/)
-* [AdminLTE](http://almsaeedstudio.com) as the new admin panel's design & layout; includes two skins - i.e., Black, Blue.
-A new skin (entitled "Flat") have been added specifically for use in BackEndManager.
+* [AdminLTE](http://almsaeedstudio.com) as the admin panel template; a new skin (entitled "Flat") have been added specifically for use in BackEndManager.
 * [Beautiful Flat Icons by ElegantThemes](http://www.elegantthemes.com/blog/freebie-of-the-week/beautiful-flat-icons-for-free) are used in the dashboard apps of the admin panel.
 * *Other features to be added as needed*